Laravel 11 - How to Integrate Google reCAPTCHA v3

 Step # 10 : Example of Validation Logic (Optional)

-Use the Lunaweb\RecaptchaV3\Facades\RecaptchaV3 facade to implement conditional logic based on the reCAPTCHA score.
-Here's an example
+You can use the Lunaweb\RecaptchaV3\Facades\RecaptchaV3 facade to implement conditional logic based on the reCAPTCHA score.
+Here’s an example of how you might set it up in your RegisteredUserController.

 <?php